 Is Instagram Right for Your Business?

 Instagram has provided powerful results for businesses in a wide range of niches.
-According to professionals at Instagram, in March 2017, 120 million users on the site visited a website, contacted a brand or got directions to a business after viewing an Instagram advertising campaign.
+According to professionals at Instagram, in March 2019, 44% of users on the site visited a website, contacted a brand or got directions to a business after viewing an Instagram advertising campaign.
 Additionally, 60% of people who use Instagram say that they have discovered new products on the platform.
 Three out of four say that they were inspired to take some action after seeing a promoted post.

 However, the Instagram audience has many characteristics that will make it a good fit for some brands but not for others.
 For instance, Instagram skews heavily mobile.
 This is because, while you can view content in your browser, you can only add it through Instagram’s mobile app.
 Since most people have and use a smartphone, this is not an issue for most brands.
 If your brand’s audience tends to be more desktop based than mobile, however, Instagram may not be for you.